onomondo/onomondo-traffic/README.md

 ### --token=abc123def456ghi789 (optional)

 This is the token for Onomondo api.
 You only need to specify this if you use `--iccid` or `--simid`.
 This is because `onomondo-traffic-fetcher` needs to convert the iccid/simid into an ip address.

+### --conf

+Specify which conf file should be used.
+This is only available as a command line parameter.

 ## Storage Providers